 Travel Trailers and Solar on the Side

-The placement of the solar outlet will determine which type of solar panel to use.
-There are a couple of different places for a solar outlet.
+The placement of the solar outlet determines which type of solar panel to use.
+Often solar outlets go either on the roof or side of the vehicle.

 Rooftop Entry Plate